vavrines/Kinetic.jl/docs/src/index.md

 # Kinetic.jl

-Kinetic is a portable [Julia](https://julialang.org/) toolbox for the study of computational fluid dynamics and scientific machine learning.
-The default module consists of [KitBase.jl](https://github.com/vavrines/KitBase.jl) with basic physics and [KitML.jl](https://github.com/vavrines/KitML.jl) with neural dynamics.
-The high-performance Fortran library [KitFort.jl](https://github.com/vavrines/KitFort.jl) can be manually imported when the ultimate efficiency is pursued.
-Besides, a wrapper [kineticpy](https://github.com/vavrines/kineticpy) is built to locate the data hierarchies and methods in Python.
+Kinetic is a computational fluid dynamics toolbox written in Julia.
+Based on differentiable programming, mechanical and neural network models are fused and solved in a unified framework.
+Simultaneous 1-3 dimensional numerical simulations can be performed on CPUs and GPUs.

+The ecosystem follows the modular design philosophy.
+Depending on the specific use case, the main module is split into portable components to reduce the lantency caused by the LLVM [just-in-time](https://llvm.org/docs/tutorial/index.html#building-a-jit-in-llvm) compiler:
+- [KitBase.jl](https://github.com/vavrines/KitBase.jl): physical models and numerical schemes
+- [KitML.jl](https://github.com/vavrines/KitML.jl): neural models and machine learning methods
+- [KitFort.jl](https://github.com/vavrines/KitFort.jl): optional high-performance Fortran backend
+- [kineticpy](https://github.com/vavrines/kineticpy): Python interface built on top of [pyjulia](https://github.com/JuliaPy/pyjulia)

 ## Scope of application

-Kinetic is interested in the evolution of many-particle systems, e.g. gases, photons, plasmas, neutrons, electrons, etc.
-Based on the finite volume method (FVM), it provides an efficient tool where 1-3 dimensional theoretical modeling and numerical simulation can be conducted.
+Kinetic models and simulates fluid dynamics problems from the perspective of particle transport.
-Any advection-diffusion type equation can be hooked within the framework.
+Any advection-diffusion-type equation of different particles, including molecules, photons, plasmas, neutrons, etc., can be solved within the framework.
-Special attention has been paid to the [kinetic theory](https://en.wikipedia.org/wiki/Kinetic_theory_of_gases) and the Boltzmann-type equations, which depicts the time-space evolution of particles via ensemble averaging at the mesoscopic level.
-A partial list of current supported models and equations is as follows.
+Special attentions have been paid on Hilbert's sixth problem, i.e. to build the numerical passage between [kinetic theory of gases](https://en.wikipedia.org/wiki/Kinetic_theory_of_gases), e.g. the Boltzmann equation, and continuum mechanics, e.g. the Euler and Navier-Stokes equations.
+A partial list of current supported models and equations include:
 - linear Boltzmann equation
 - nonlinear Boltzmann equation
 - multi-component Boltzmann equation